anbox-cloud/discourse-docs/ref/anbox-https-api.md

 Please check the following [link](https://developer.android.com/guide/topics/sensors/sensors_environment) for the units of measure for the environmental sensors.

 [note type="information" status="Note"]If Android framework or applications are not requesting sensor data during its runtime, any attempt to send sensor data to Anbox via HTTP API endpoint will fail with the error `Sensor 'acceleration' is not active` even if the sensor updates are activated.
-Issue GET method to sensor endpoint can check the current active sensors in Android container.
+Issuing GET method to sensor endpoint can check the current active sensors in the Android container.
 [/note]